Kendra Dunchue, Psychologist

 At times I may need to decline a referral for professional, legal, and/or ethical reasons.

 It’s important that treatment is tailored to your needs, rather than a one-size-fits all therapy type.
 I work in a way that is neurodiversity-affirming, culturally safe, and inclusive.
-I predominantly draw from therapies such as DBT, ACT, schema therapy, play therapy, and mindfulness-based approaches.
+I predominantly draw from therapies such as EMDR, DBT, ACT, schema therapy, play therapy, and mindfulness-based approaches.

 I hold a Master of Clinical Psychology (post-registration), a Graduate Certificate in Developmental Trauma, a Bachelor of Psychology (Honours), and a Certificate III in Disability.
 I am also a 2019 Churchill Fellow and a member of the Australian Association of Psychologists Inc. (AAPi).